hxchua/datadoubleconfirm/README.md

 # Data is the ink

-Provides datasets for data visualization, statistical analysis and modelling
+Provides simple datasets for data visualization, statistical analysis and modelling
+Suitable for those starting out in data science and of course all who find the datasets useful

 List of datasets along with descriptions
 ---